 Field name Description Name Name of the policy.

-Field name Description Description Description of the policy.
+Description Description of the policy.
 Owner Name of the admin domain to which the policy belongs.
 Visible to Child Admin Domains?
 Specifies whether the policy is applicable to all child admin domains.
 Traffic to Inspect Protocols over which advanced malware scanning is performed.
 The supported protocols are HTTP, FTP, and SMTP.
 Note: Enable HTTP Response scanning to scan files in the HTTP data stream.
 Note: FTP malware detection overrides the accelerate-ftp feature even if it is enabled.
-For more information on the accelerate-ftp CLI command, see McAfee Network Security Platform Product Guide .
+For more information on the accelerate-ftp CLI command, see McAfee Network Security Platform Sensor Reference Guide .